andrebask/thesis/09 - chapter4.md

 ```

 ### Code fragmentation
 This transformation fragments the code in a sequence of function calls working on code previously a-normalized.
 Each let-bind expression is enclosed in a lambda closure that accepts one argument.
 The argument is an other lambda closure that has in the body the call to the next code fragment.
-In this way the original source is rewrited as a sequence of function calls, each call representing a computation step.
+In this way the original source is rewritten as a sequence of function calls, each call representing a computation step.

 An example of the entire transformation is showed below: